leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Generally speaking, *C# doesn't automatically convert between different types*.

-So if you want to store a number in a string, you have to first convert the number to a string of characters.
+So if you want to store a number in a `string`, you have to first convert the number to a string of characters.
 And if you think about it, this makes sense.
 A number is not a string of characters, and a string of characters is not a number.
 To convert a number to a `string`, you may want to choose how many decimal places you want to display.
 Or whether the number 1 is represented as `1.0`, `1.000`, `1`, `00001`or even `1,0` when you are in a European country (where, inexplicably, they use the comma as a decimal point).

 On the flip side, if you have a `string`, which you *hope* contains a number — before you actually do math with the number, wouldn't it be reasonable to first see if you can actually extract the number from it?
-If a string, for example, contains the characters `1.000mm`, you'd have to make sure to strip away the unit (mm).
+If a string, for example, contained the characters `1.000mm`, you'd have to make sure to strip away the unit (mm).
 Or, maybe you'd actually have to do some math, and multiply by a thousand if the unit was meters instead.
 What if your string contained `Hello World` instead of a number — how should that be handled?
 Is this an error?
 Or should we just treat it as zero?

 C# avoids implicit conversions.
 Other programming languages, unfortunately, are "helpfully" converting stuff for you these days.
 So `"Hello World"` magically becomes `0`, and both `"100mm"` and `"5m"` are converted to `0` as well (which is the default value for "I have no clue what this value is supposed to be")...

 Implicit conversions are incredibly dangerous in any large scale software project.

-That's why we chose C#, and easy-to-use strongly typed modern language, for the basis of [PicoGK](https://leap71.com/PicoGK/).
+That's why we chose C#, an easy-to-use strongly typed modern language, for the basis of [PicoGK](https://leap71.com/PicoGK/).

 ## Classes and Objects